 Why are 4th cousin matches useful?

-For people who don’t know much about their extended family tree, fourth cousin matches (and their public family trees) are how we can figure out where our great-great-great grandparents (or more distant) lived.
+For people who don’t know much about their extended family tree, fourth cousin matches (and their public family trees) are how we can figure out where our great-great-great grandparents (or more distant ancestors) lived.

 There have even been stories about people using their fourth cousin matches to identify a biological parent, using only those distant matches and nothing further, though I have not personally used this method for this purpose.